Saudi's Kingdom Holding buys $450 mln stake in Citigroup from Alwaleed

 The company previously owned 1.6% of the Wall Street lender, it told the Saudi bourse in a filing, adding that the deal supported Kingdom Holding's strategic plans, but did not elaborate.

-Saudi Arabia’s self-styled Warren Buffett, the prince has made hundreds of millions of dollars by investing with almost complete autonomy in companies from Uber to social network Twitter, now known as X.
+Saudi Arabia’s self-styled Warren Buffett, Prince Alwaleed has made hundreds of millions of dollars by investing with almost complete autonomy in companies from Uber to social network Twitter, now known as X.

-Alwaleed rose to international prominence after making a big successful bet on Citigroup in the 1990s and he was an early investor in Apple.
+Alwaleed rose to international prominence after making a big successful bet on Citigroup in the 1990s when the bank struggled with Latin American loan losses and the U.S. real estate market collapse.
+He was also an early investor in Apple.

 Last year, the billionaire prince sold a stake of 16.87% to Saudi Arabia's sovereign wealth fund, the Public Investment Fund.
 He owns a stake of 78.1% in Kingdom Holding, with the remaining 5% floated on the Saudi stock exchange.